-Once you’ve become a member, you’ll join one of our Boy Scout Venture crews to focus on specific outdoor skills and will start leading events focused on the crew’s core skills: Rock & Alpine (mountaineering and rock climbing), Backcountry (backpacking and winter camping) and Watersports (rafting and kayaking).
-You may go on events planned and run by any of the crews and as the member of a specific crew, you’ll put on events for everyone.
+Once you’ve become a member, you’ll join one of our Boy Scout Venture crews to focus on specific outdoor skills and will start leading events focused on the crew’s core skills: Rock & Alpine (mountaineering and rock climbing) and Watersports (rafting and kayaking).
+You may go on events planned and run by any of the crews and, as the member of a specific crew, you’ll put on events for everyone.

 Leave no trace, wilderness first aid, challenging outdoor personal development (high ropes course) and team building trainings are held periodically.

 All the shorter events and training sessions lay the basis for the summer expeditions.
 A usual summer includes a four-day raft trip on the Deschutes in Oregon, a week-long kayaking trip in the San Juans, beginning mountaineering seminars on Mt.
 Baker, Mt.
 Adams or Mt.
 Hood, an intermediate mountaineering seminar on Mt.
 Rainer, a week-long rock climbing school, and two to three week-long backpacking trips.

 Additionally, our Explorer in Residence program supports truly epic expeditions, such as climbing in the Himalayas and Andes, kayaking in Haida Gwaii, hiking in Glacier National Park or rafting the Nahanni River in the Northwest Territories.

 Safety is our first priority.
 We carefully select activities, locations and weather conditions to match the skills and experience of crew members and change plans to match changing conditions.